Electricity generation: Environmental concerns

 Variations between countries generating electrical power affect concerns about the environment.
 In France only 10% of electricity is generated from fossil fuels, the US is higher at 70% and China is at 80%.
 The cleanliness of electricity depends on its source.
 Methane leaks (from natural gas to fuel gas-fired power plants) and carbon dioxide emissions from fossil fuel-based electricity generation account for a significant portion of world greenhouse gas emissions.
 In the United States, fossil fuel combustion for electric power generation is responsible for 65% of all emissions of sulfur dioxide, the main component of acid rain.
 Electricity generation is the fourth highest combined source of NOx, carbon monoxide, and particulate matter in the US.

 According to the International Energy Agency (IEA), low-carbon electricity generation needs to account for 85% of global electrical output by 2040 in order to ward off the worst effects of climate change.
 Like other organizations including the Energy Impact Center (EIC) and the United Nations Economic Commission for Europe (UNECE), the IEA has called for the expansion of nuclear and renewable energy to meet that objective.
 Some, like EIC founder Bret Kugelmass, believe that nuclear power is the primary method for decarbonizing electricity generation because it can also power direct air capture that removes existing carbon emissions from the atmosphere.
 Nuclear power plants can also create district heating and desalination projects, limiting carbon emissions and the need for expanded electrical output.

 A fundamental issue regarding centralised generation and the current electrical generation methods in use today is the significant negative environmental effects that many of the generation processes have.
 Processes such as coal and gas not only release carbon dioxide as they combust, but their extraction from the ground also impacts the environment.
 Open pit coal mines use large areas of land to extract coal and limit the potential for productive land use after the excavation.
-Natural gas extraction releases large amounts of methane into the atmosphere when extracted from the ground greatly increase global greenhouse gases.
-Although nuclear power plants do not release carbon dioxide through electricity generation, there are significant risks associated with nuclear waste and safety concerns associated with the use of nuclear sources.
-This fear of nuclear power stems from large-scale nuclear catastrophes such as the Chernobyl Disaster and the Fukushima Daiichi nuclear disaster.
-Both tragedies led to significant casualties and the radioactive contamination of large areas.
+Natural gas extraction releases large amounts of methane into the atmosphere when extracted from the ground, which greatly increases global greenhouse gases.
+Although nuclear power plants do not release carbon dioxide through electricity generation, there are risks associated with nuclear waste and safety concerns associated with the use of nuclear sources.

 Per unit of electricity generated coal and gas-fired power life-cycle greenhouse gas emissions are almost always at least ten times that of other generation methods.